sourabhdesai/notedrop_backend/README.md

 	    {
 		    success : true,
 		    message : {
+			    ID      : (Array of User Objects for this User of the following form) [
+					    {
+						    username : (String of the username for the friend) ID       : (String of the Database ID for the friend) }
+				    ]
-			    ID      : (String of User's Database ID) notes   : (Array of Notes for this user of the following form) [
+			    notes   : (Array of Notes Objects for this user of the following form) [
 					    {
 						    text      : (String of Textual Content of Note),